rixktl/Limit/README.md

 Swift version of Limit app

-No in-app purchase (not using, but code exists)
+No in-app purchase (not in use, but code exists)

 # Completed